Liverpool target Werner urged to stay at RB Leipzig by Olmo as Spaniard professes his 'love' for in-demand Upamecano | Goal.com

 “He's so fast and he has the killer instinct – he's scored a lot this season.
 He's a player that gives you a lot of opportunities in the way that he plays.
 I think the place that he fits best is Leipzig and the Bundesliga.
 He's doing pretty well where he is.”

-Another team-mate of Olmo's that is regularly linked with a move elsewhere is Upamecano, with Real Madrid, Arsenal, Manchester United and, of course, Bayern all having been credited with interest at some point.
+Another team-mate of Olmo's who is regularly linked with a move elsewhere is Upamecano, with Real Madrid, Arsenal, Manchester United and, of course, Bayern all having been credited with interest at some point.

 While there is a €60 million (£53m/$65m) release clause in the young centre-back's contract, the player's agent feels that could be too much for most teams to afford due to the financial effects of the coronavirus pandemic.
 Leipzig, however, will be no doubt be unwilling to lose the 21-year-old on a free transfer, with his deal only running until 2021.